wi11s/phase-3-mock-code-challenge-book-tracker/README.md

 #### Reader

 - `Reader#bought?(title, author, publisher)`
   - accepts a `title` (string), `author` (string), and `publisher` (instance).
 If the reader already owns the book, returns the string `{insert reader's name} already owns {insert title}`.
 If the reader does not own the book, **and** the book is not owned by anyone else, then make the owner of the book this reader.
-If the reader does not own the book, **and** the book is owned by someone else, create a new book in the database with the appropriate title, author, and publisher
+If the reader does not own the book, **and** the book is owned by someone else, create a new book in the database with the appropriate title, author, and publisher.
+Whenever a book it bought, the price of the book should be subtracted from the Reader's `money` and added to the `money` of the publisher of that book.
 - `Reader#lend(reader, book)`
   - accepts a `Reader` instance and a `Book` instance, changes the book's reader to be the given reader; your code should only make the change if the book